|To walk or not to walk???|

 |When you're post-op, one lap around the nurses station is exhausting.|

-Yes, you will notice I am in the exact same clothes that I was in the day before.
-It takes a lot of effort to get changed and I didn't have the energy for it.
-If I were to change, that would mean I would have to take off the "sheet sling" we made the day prior, and my arm was in a relatively comfortable position.
+You may or may not notice I am in the exact same clothes that I was in the day before.
+I am one of those people who notices details.
+After surgery it takes a lot of energy to get changed, and do simple tasks.
+If it's not necessary to use that "energy storage" then don't.
+Save your energy to do something more productive, like walk.
+Also, in my situation, if I were to change, that would mean I would have to take off the "sheet sling".
+My arm was in a relatively comfortable position.
 When you find those comfortable positions, you don't mess around.
 You take advantage of them for as long as you possibly can!

 My parents and I were hoping that I would be discharged in the morning since we were in Chicago, and we wanted to avoid rush hour traffic.
 It wasn't the end of the world, but I didn't get discharged until around 5:30-6:00 p.m.
 To those that aren't familiar with Chicago, that is rush hour hell with bumper to bumper traffic.
 Since we were at the hospital pretty much all day, it turned into a busy one.

 Before being discharged, I had to pass the protocol from the physical therapists perspective.
 She came by in the afternoon.
 This was a new physical therapist and she was a hoot.
 She came by to make sure I could walk okay, and had me do stairs because we have stairs in our house.
 She was very nice.
 I liked her a lot.
 I passed my walking, and stairs test with flying colors.
 She was impressed that I was able to walk so easily with the halo.
 She told me most people are pretty wobbly, and have trouble finding their center of balance.
-I told her I've had a lot of surgery, and I've been in a lot of various braces that have had me lopsided and this forced me to get good balance; in that respect, all those previous surgeries prepared me for the halo.
-I didn't have a hard time learning how to walk or do stairs with the halo.
+I told her I've had a lot of surgery, and I've been in a lot of various braces that have had me lopsided.
+Being lopsided forced me to get good balance; in that respect, all those previous surgeries prepared me for the halo.
+I didn't have a hard time learning how to walk or do stairs at all.
+To anyone that may be having to face neck surgery, I would suggest getting your body in as best of shape possible.
+When you go into surgery strong, you typically have an easier recovery; that doesn't mean it won't be hard.

 |She was funny; she couldn't get over my height|